SamueleBarbiera/React_Projects/README.md

 </p>

 # Quick starting point 🔮
-## These are my projects using React,ts,Redux,MERN Stack ecc...
+## These are my projects using React,ts,TailwindCSS ecc...

 # My Socials 🤳